NCCG is a small

 PARANOIA ABOUT SATANISTS

-For several years leading up to 2006 and potentially from that time
+For several years leading up to 2006 (and potentially from

-forward, one or more NCCG cultists has pretended to be "satanists" over
+forward), one or more NCCG cultists pretended to be

 believing the cult's precepts.